-We are so blessed to have met all of these people throughout our life.
-Whether it be in a business or personal setting.
-It has been empowering for us to help foster the growth of both leaders and leader of leaders.
+We are so blessed to have met all of these different people throughout our life.
+Whether it be in a business or personal setting, it has been empowering for us to help foster the growth of both leaders and leader of leaders.

 You might be asking yourself, what’s the difference?
 And, that would be a great question that we are about to answer for you in this post!